 - Assessment must maintain academic standards.

-Assessment Related RequirementsIt is a requirement of the course that students attend all SPANISH IA lectures and tutorials.
+Assessment Related RequirementsIt is a requirement of the course that students attend all SPANISH IA seminars and workshops.
 Exemption from attendance may be given by the course coordinator only for medical reasons or for documented cases of personal hardship.
-If students fail to attend 3 language classes in a row without providing a satisfactory explanation (on medical or compassionate grounds), they will be asked to provide evidence justifying why they should not be excluded from the course.
-In all cases, the onus is on the students to contact their tutor or the course coordinator, preferably in advance, to explain their absences.
+If students fail to attend 2 language classes without providing a satisfactory explanation (on medical or compassionate grounds), they will be asked to provide evidence justifying why they should not be excluded from the course.
+In all cases, the onus is on student to contact their tutor or the course coordinator, preferably in advance, to explain their absence.
 If this is not done, it will be assumed that the student concerned is no longer in the course.
 Students must comply with a minimum 75% attendance through the semester.
 Those who fail this attendance requirement will receive cero points for participation and will not be allowed to sit the final test.

 Students must complete/submit all assessment tasks in order to pass this course.

-Final test: The final test will include all grammar material covered through the semester.
+Final test: there will be a 2-hour test in week 12 of the semester, which will include all the grammar material covered trhoughout the whole semester.